Can you survive with just 42 markers?

-So I spent six months testing my list...
+So I spent a year testing my list...

 The Great Marker Challenge was my way of seeing how many images I could color without adding extra markers to the kit.

 It turned out to be such a success that I now use this list as the required supply list for my local Copic Club classes.
-We've been using this list for three years now!
+We've been using this list for three and a half years now!

 A small collection is not fatal!

 You can Copic on a small budget.
 You don't need to own every marker.
 In fact, you can live for quite some time with a minimal collection.